 Though Semen Analysis is inexpensive, it is the most important test for assessing male fertility and requires highly skilled technicians.
 We recommend you use a reliable Andrology laboratory rather than the neighborhood lab.

-- For a semen analysis, a fresh semen sample, not more than half an hour old is needed, after sexual abstinence for at least 3 to 4 days.
-The man masturbates into a clean, wide mouthed bottle which is then delivered to the laboratory.
+- For a semen analysis, a fresh semen sample, not more than half an hour old is needed, after sexual abstinence for at least 3 to 4 days

 How is the test performed in the laboratory?